Cost of Surety Bonds

 Here are some types of contract surety bonds:

 • Performance bonds: A performance bond is a surety bond that guarantees the completion of a specific project according to the terms and conditions outlined in the contract.
-They ensure the end result is satisfactory to the client and that the contractor respects all specifications from the agreement.
+It ensures that the end result is satisfactory to the client and that the contractor respects all specifications from the agreement.

 • Bid bonds: A bid bond is a surety bond that guarantees that a contractor will honor their bid price and terms if they are awarded the project.
 The contractor needs to post a performance bond along with the bid bond.